pink-junkjard/hyperfiddle/README.md

 >
 > *On the left, we see the fiddle's final rendering.
 It is no longer a form at all,
 > we've rendered the data as HTML.
 On the right, we see the Reagent expression.
-> The data/view toggles the fiddle renderer, so you get a free admin dashboard with every
+> The data/view toggles the fiddle renderer, so you can always get to the admin dashboard.*
-> fiddle.*

 Here is the [Datomic schema renderer](https://github.com/hyperfiddle/hyperfiddle/blob/bd61dfb07cbff75d5002b15999d1abc6c3c6af3c/src/hypercrud/ui/auto_control.cljs#L15-L30), TODO this should be a core.match config stored in a database...

+API works the same way as the dashboards.
+The API is just hydrating a route (URL), except instead of HTML the server the server returns EDN (transit).
+URLs and fiddles are essentially the same information, so there is an "open" API that will respond to any query.
+You'll probably have the open API turned off in production.
+It is an area of research to define a general purpose security layer that filters the actual data in the resultset, rather than requiring you to model the queries in advance as fiddles.
+This has future implications for the semantic web.

 ## \#4.
 Structural editor for CRUD apps